Hi, I’m Neil Chase!

 But, as much fun as I had acting, I also remembered the thrill I used to feel when I had written a great story in school.
 I remembered the feeling of accomplishment, knowing I had created a written work that people loved reading.

 So, when the acting class ended, I started to make time for writing.
 At first, I worked on a novel.
 I got a few chapters into it, but without a clear outline, I lost motivation to keep writing once the plot points got complicated and the demands of work took over.

 I was so frustrated.
 I had gotten a taste of the thrill of writing again, and I wanted to keep going.
 But, I just didn’t know enough about storytelling yet.
 In retrospect, I wish I had gotten myself a writing or story coach to help with my written work.
 But, I didn’t.
 And so my novel was left unfinished.

-During these evenings, half of the people would work as actors and the other half would be the filmmakers.
-We worked in small groups to film a short movie each Monday night, and then watch and critique them all together at the end of the night.
-It was a fantastic way to improve my acting skills, as well as learn a lot about filmmaking.
+During these evenings, half of the people would work as actors, and the other half would be filmmakers.
+We worked in small groups to film a short movie each Monday night and then watch and critique them all together at the end of the night.
+It was a fantastic way to improve my acting skills and learn a lot about filmmaking.

 It was also the creative kick in the pants that I needed to start writing again.

 In general, all of the groups would film the same short script.
 So, a new script was needed each week.
 I started writing some of these scripts and found that I was good at it.
 I started learning more and more about the power of storytelling, and proper storytelling techniques and strategies.